SWC-Advanced-Microscopy/StitchIt/README.md

 - Additionally, you will need the following toolboxes: statistics, parallel computing, image processing.

 If you need more information on the instalation procedure, please see the [Installation](https://github.com/BaselLaserMouse/StitchIt/wiki/Installation) page on the [Wiki](https://github.com/BaselLaserMouse/StitchIt/wiki).
+Stitchit will automatically check if it's up to date whenever the user runs `syncAndCrunch`.

 ## Questions and bug reports